ansible/awx/docs/debugging.md

 background via supervisord.
 As such, interacting with them via Python's standard `pdb.set_trace()` isn't possible.

-Bundled in our container environment is a remote debugging tool, `rdb`.
+Bundled in our container environment is a remote debugging tool, `sdb`.
 You can use it to set remote breakpoints in Tower code and debug interactively over a telnet session: